 By using Balanced Random Forest, contribution ratios of features can be easily calculated in addition to classification performance, so it is useful for feature analysis like the scientific research described in this section.
 However, in this method, there is room for consideration of parameters of classification techniques depending on the seismic sources as the classification targets.
 Moreover, in order to obtain higher classification performance, it is necessary to consider many classification methods.
-Furthermore, it is necessary to apply a method considering waveform information.
+Furthermore, it is necessary to apply a method considering waveform information simultaneously collected by the NASA Apollo project.
 In addition, since the findings obtained in this paper are only correlations, it is difficult to directly estimate the causal mechanism of the deep moonquakes.
-However, the results of this paper are shown to be useful for new analysis and knowledge creation of experts.
-If the knowledge of experts is available, the elucidation of the causal relationships between the seismic sources and the planetary bodies and ultimately that of the causal mechanism of the moonquakes can be expected.
+However, the results of this paper are shown to be useful for further analysis and knowledge 0.9 creation by experts.
+If the knowledge of experts such as the physical mechanism about moonquakes is available, the elucidation of the causal relationships between the 0.8 seismic sources and the planetary bodies and ultimately that of the causal mechanism of the moonquakes (possibly related to tidal forces) can be expected.
+In 0.7 general, expertise in any domain is expected to increase our understanding of the causal relationships suggested by our correlation analysis.